Computable de Finetti measures: Computable Representations

-is a c.e.\ real, uniformly in $\sigma \in \QAlg^k$ and $\vC = (c_{ij}) \in \Rationals^{m\times k}$.
-As an immediate consequence of \eqref{boiled} and Corollary~\ref{rodist}, we obtain the following representation for the de~Finetti measure. \begin{corollary}[Computable de~Finetti measure] The de~Finetti measure $\mu$ is computable if and only if the joint distribution of $\{V_\tau\}_{\tau\in\QAlg}$ is computable under the right order topology.
+is a c.e.\ real, uniformly in $k,m\ge 1$ and $\sigma \in \QAlg^k$ and $\vC = (c_{ij}) \in \Rationals^{m\times k}$.
+As an immediate consequence of \eqref{boiled} and Corollary~\ref{rodist}, we obtain the following characterization of computable de~Finetti measures. \begin{corollary}[Computable de~Finetti measure] The de~Finetti measure $\mu$ is computable relative to the joint distribution of $\{V_\tau\}_{\tau\in\QAlg}$ under the right order topology, and vice versa.
+In particular, $\mu$ is computable if and only if the joint distribution of $\{V_\tau\}_{\tau\in\QAlg}$ is computable under the right order topology.

 \end{corollary}